Specialty Contractor

 Variations with Change Events

-Creating a change event allows you to prepare for the impact of the change before it becomes an actual cost - which is an important part of a specialty contractor's contract management strategy when hiring outside subcontractors to perform tasks.
+Creating a change event allows you to prepare for the impact of the change before it becomes an actual cost - which is an important part of a speciality contractor's contract management strategy when hiring outside Speciality Contractors to perform tasks.

 After creating a change event, you can then create an RFQ (Request for Quote), which is sent to the appropriate subcontractors for pricing.
 When RFQs are created and responded to by the assigned subcontractors, variations can then be created based upon the submitted quote.